 Can executors get paid?

 Sometimes in the Will the will-maker may set out how much an executor is to be paid.
-The executor is not entitled to a commission unless all the beneficiaries agree or an application is made to the Supreme Court.
+Otherwise the executor is not entitled to a commission.If all the beneficiaries agree for the executor to be paid, payment can be made to the executor.
+An application can be made to the Supreme Court to get direction from the Supreme Court.
 The executor may recover from the estate any reasonable out of pocket expenses incurred whilst administering the estate.

 Can the assets be dealt with as soon as probate is obtained?